nasirnjs/aws/ebs_multi_attach.md

 -   If successful, the output will display: `Success`.

-## Step 5: Create GlusterFS Volume
+## Steps 5: Create GlusterFS Volume

 ### 5.1 Create Shared Volume from Primary